waltz-controls/rfc/1/README.md

 `target` MAY NOT be specified in this case the system (Waltz-Controls) will do the best to deliver this message to all endpoints.
 Each endpoint will then act according to  the `origin` field.

 `origin` MUST BE specified.
-Indicates a place of origin of this message e.g. `tango`, `dataforge`, `doocs` etc. This field represent unique endpoint within Waltz-Controls system.
+Indicates a place of origin of this message e.g. `tango`, `dataforge`, `doocs` etc. This field represents unique endpoint within Waltz-Controls system.

+`format` MAY NOT be set specified in this case considered to be the same as `origin`.
+Specifies the format of payload block.
+Useful in case multiple endpoints with the same type connected to the loop.

 `user` MAY NOT be set, otherwise - the following structure: